Auto-Personalization:

 Guidance prompts: structured inputs that helped guide the AI without requiring lengthy explanations

-Call to action and follow-up: what candidates should do next
+Call to action and follow-up: what recipients should do next

 Advanced settings: options like holiday avoidance and scheduling preferences